dannyrandall/copilot-lambda-worker/README.md

 # copilot-lambda-worker

 This is an example service and lambda deployed with [AWS Copilot](https://github.com/dannyrandall/copilot-cli).
-[The service](./index.js) publishes incoming requests to an SNS topic, and [the lambda](./lambdas/worker/index.js) processes messages processes messages published to the topic.
+[The service](./index.js) publishes incoming requests to an SNS topic, and [the lambda](./lambdas/worker/index.js) processes messages published to the topic through an SQS Queue.

 To deploy this service with Copilot, do the following:
 ```console